-There are 5 categories under this route, these include:
+There are 5 categories under this route:

-The Senior or Specialist Worker route - this route is for overseas workers who are undertaking temporary work assignments in the UK, where the worker is a senior manager or specialist employee and is being assigned to a UK business linked to their employer overseas.
+The Senior or Specialist Worker route - this route is for overseas workers who are undertaking temporary work assignments in the UK.
+The worker is a senior manager or specialist employee and is being assigned to a UK business linked to their employer overseas.

-The Graduate Trainee route - this route is for overseas workers who are undertaking temporary work assignments in the UK, where the worker is on a graduate training course leading to a senior management or specialist position and is required to do a work placement in the UK.
+The Graduate Trainee route - this route is for overseas workers who are undertaking temporary work assignments in the UK.
+The worker is on a graduate training course leading to a senior management or specialist position and is required to do a work placement in the UK.

-The UK Expansion Worker route - this route is for overseas workers who are undertaking temporary work assignments in the UK, where the worker is a senior manager or specialist employee and is being assigned to the UK to undertake work related to a business's expansion to the UK.
+The UK Expansion Worker route - this route is for overseas workers who are undertaking temporary work assignments in the UK.
+The worker is a senior manager or specialist employee and is being assigned to the UK to undertake work related to a business's expansion to the UK.

-The Service Supplier route - this route is for overseas workers who are undertaking temporary work assignments in the UK, where the worker is either a contractual service supplier employed by an overseas service provider or a self-employed independent professional based overseas, and they need to undertake an assignment in the UK to provide services covered by one of the UK's international trade agreements.
+The Service Supplier route - this route is for overseas workers who are undertaking temporary work assignments in the UK.
+The worker is either a contractual service supplier employed by an overseas service provider or a self-employed independent professional based overseas.
+They need to undertake an assignment in the UK to provide services covered by one of the UK's international trade agreements.

-The Secondment Worker route - this route is for overseas workers who are undertaking temporary work assignments in the UK, where the worker is being seconded to the UK as part of a high value contract or investment by their employer overseas.
+The Secondment Worker route - this route is for overseas workers who are undertaking temporary work assignments in the UK.
+The worker is being seconded to the UK as part of a high value contract or investment by their employer overseas.